Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Using ix-player

-The ix-player library is easy to configure, install and has a lot of documentation on styling the video player depending on your needs.
-As a result, ix-player is the recommended video playback solution for HLS files.
+The ix-player library is easy to configure and install and can be stylized to your needs.
+As a result, ix-player is the recommended video playback solution for the Video API.
+It also supports both Long-Form Video and Short-Form Video.

-You can also use ix-player in a static HTML page by using basic markup.
+You can use the ix-player player in any React, Vue, or Angular application by installing the npm library.
+Using basic markup, you can use ix-player on a static HTML page.
 Here is an example of ix-player usage in an HTML site:

 <!-- Note: type 'module' here is important -->